 The Advantages of Owning the Best Hearing Protection

 It’s not hard to damage your hearing.
 In fact, a single exposure to a loud noise can cause permanent damage.
-Imagine what exposing yourself to power tools day-in and day-out can do.
-Owning the best hearing protection for your shop will help preserve your hearing from years of damage.
+Imagine what exposing yourself to power tools day in and day out can do.
+Owning the best hearing protection for a shop will help preserve hearing from years of potential damage.

-If your employer requires hearing protection, you can ensure that you have the best hearing protection you can get instead of using theirs.
+If an employer requires hearing protection, ensure that you have the best hearing protection possible instead of just using theirs.
 Often, employers purchase inexpensive PPE to meet particular insurance or OSHA requirements, and they’re likely to be inferior to a high-end product.
-Buying your own hearing protection will help you avoid damage allowed by cheap protection.
+Buying hearing protection will help you avoid damage allowed by cheaper protection.

-- You can protect your hearing from years of damage.
+- Protect your hearing from years of damage.

-- You’ll be able to choose the perfect fit for your comfort needs.
+- Choose the perfect fit for your comfort needs.

 If you still have questions about the best hearing protection products, that’s perfectly understandable.
-There can be a lot riding on your choice, and it’s not a decision that should be made lightly.
-Here are some of the most common questions about hearing protection, along with some answers you might need.
+There can be a lot riding on this choice, and it’s not a decision that should be made lightly or quickly.
+Here are answers to some of the most common questions about hearing protection.

 Q. What is the best noise reduction rating?

-One of the best hearing protection products regarding NRR are earplugs, and they provide up to 33dB of noise reduction.
-If you double them with an over-the-ear muff with an NRR of 31 (the maximum available), you can obtain a combination NRR of 36dB.
+One of the best hearing protection products regarding NRR are earplugs, and they provide up to 33 dB of noise reduction.
+If you double them with an over-the-ear earmuff with an NRR of 31 (the maximum available), you can obtain a combination NRR of 36 dB.